shakey0/CV/README.md

 - Writing Reader’s Theatre scripts required systematic thinking to create engaging narratives, mirroring the process of developing use cases and software documentation.

 **Technical Skills**
-- Creating over 150 PowerPoint presentations, as well as producing over 30 teaching videos using OBS Studios showcases my ability to learn and utilize software tools to produce content, a useful skill when it comes to grasping new programming languages or development environments.
+- Creating over 150 PowerPoint presentations, as well as producing over 30 teaching videos using OBS Studios showcases my ability to learn and utilise software tools to produce content, a useful skill when it comes to grasping new programming languages or development environments.

 **Adaptability and Continuous Learning**
 - Teaching students across a wide range of abilities required me to continuously adapt my teaching style and materials, which shows my ability to learn and adjust — key to the ever-evolving tech landscape.